palankai/pyrs-resource/README.rst

    :alt: Documentation Status

-This package implement the resources.
+This package implement the resources part of pyrs

 Goal
 ----